Quantum causal inference in the presence of hidden common causes: An entropic approach: Abstract

 \section{Abstract}

 Quantum causality is an emerging field of study which has the potential to greatly advance our understanding of quantum systems.
-One of the most important problems in quantum causality is linked to this prominent aphorism that states \textit{correlation does not mean causation}.
-A direct generalization of the existing causal inference techniques to the quantum domain is not possible due to superposition and entanglement.
-We put forth a new theoretical framework for merging quantum information science and causal inference by exploiting entropic principles.
-For this purpose, we leverage the concept of conditional density matrices to develop a scalable algorithmic approach for inferring causality in the presence of latent confounders (common causes) in quantum systems.
-We apply our proposed framework to an experimentally relevant scenario of identifying message senders on quantum noisy links, where it is validated that the input before noise as a latent confounder is the cause of the noisy outputs.
-We also demonstrate that the proposed approach outperforms the results of classical causal inference even when the variables are classical by exploiting quantum dependence between variables through density matrices rather than joint probability distributions.
+In this paper, we put forth a theoretical framework for merging quantum information science and causal inference by exploiting entropic principles.
+For this purpose, we leverage the tradeoff between the entropy of hidden cause and the conditional mutual information of observed variables to develop a scalable algorithmic approach for inferring causality in the presence of latent confounders (common causes) in quantum systems.
+As an application, we consider a system of three entangled qubits and transmit the second and third qubits over separate noisy quantum channels.
+In this model, we validate that the first qubit is a latent confounder and the common cause of the second and third qubits.
+In contrast, when two entangled qubits are prepared and one of them is sent over a noisy channel, there is no common confounder.
+We also demonstrate that the proposed approach outperforms the results of classical causal inference for the Tubingen database when the variables are classical by exploiting quantum dependence between variables through density matrices rather than joint probability distributions.
 Thus, the proposed approach unifies classical and quantum causal inference in a principled way.
-This successful inference on a synthetic quantum dataset can lay the foundations of identifying originators of malicious activity on future multi-node quantum networks.